Oregon IDA FAQs

 A: Yes.
-Applicants must have completed one of the following classes prior to applying for the IDA program.
+Applicants must have completed one of the following classes within 24 months prior to applying for the IDA program.
 (Note: If the class was taken outside of Mercy Corps Northwest you will need to submit proof of completion.)

 - Mercy Corps NW Business Foundations I

 - Mercy Corps NW Business Plan Workshop